In fact, mosquitoes are one of the deadliest animals on the planet when you factor in all mosquito-borne diseases.

-HIV can’t be transmitted through saliva.
+HIV is highly unlikely to be transmitted through saliva.

-HIV can only be transmitted when a person with the virus has a detectable viral load (the amount of the HIV virus in their blood).
+HIV can only be transmitted when a person with the virus has a detectable viral load (the amount of HIV in their blood).
 Taking daily medication (antiretroviral therapy) for HIV can lead to an undetectable viral load, which means HIV can’t be transmitted to others.

 Although mosquitoes can’t transmit HIV, there are many diseases they do transmit.

 Mosquitoes in different parts of the world transmit different diseases.
 This is due to the fact that different pathogens thrive in different environments.
 In addition, different mosquito species often transmit different diseases.